 Muay Thai is a martial art from the country of Thailand, that features punching and kicking.
 Muay Thai is very popular for it’s simple effectiveness, as the kicks in Muay Thai have been able to end fights, despite not being as flashy as the kicks in Taekwondo or Karate.

 An important part of the kicks in Muay Thai is what part of the foot you hit with.
 In Karate, a roundhouse kick should hit with the ball of the foot.
+However in Muay Thai, students are taught to strike mostly with the shin bone, as it is harder than the bones in the foot.
+Sasuke himself demonstrates the perfect Muay Thai style Roundhouse kick in the image above.

 There are a lot of details in Sasuke’s kick that makes it realistic.
 First, notice the part of his leg that hits Naruto is closer to his shin than his foot.
 Also, there is a lot of weight in Sasuke’s kick, noted by the way he moves his hands as momentum to keep his balance.